Online conformal inference for multi-step time series forecasting: Extending conformal prediction for multi-step forecasting

 \subsection{Multi-step conformal PID control}

 We introduce \textbf{multi-step conformal PID control} method (hereafter MPID), which extends the PID method \citep{angelopoulos2024}, originally developed for one-step-ahead forecasting.
-For each individual forecast horizon \(h\in[H]\), the iteration of the \(h\)-step-ahead quantile estimate is given by where \(\eta > 0\) is a constant learning rate, and \(r_t\) is a saturation function that adheres to the following conditions [1] for constant \(b, c > 0\), and an admissible function \(g\) that is sublinear, nonnegative, and nondecreasing.
+For each individual forecast horizon \(h\in[H]\), the estimated \(1-\alpha\) quantile of the \(h\)-step-ahead score at time \(t\) is updated iteratively as where \(\eta > 0\) is a constant learning rate, and \(r_t\) is a saturation function that adheres to [1] for constant \(b, c > 0\), and an admissible function \(g\) that is sublinear, nonnegative, and nondecreasing.
 With this updating equation, we can obtain all required \(h\)-step-ahead prediction intervals using information available at time \(t\).
 When \(h=1\), Equation \eqref{eq-mpid} simplifies to the PID update, which guarantees long-run coverage.
-More importantly, Equation \eqref{eq-mpid} represents a specific instance of Equation \eqref{eq-acmcp_1} that we will introduce later, thereby ensuring long-run coverage for each individual forecast horizon \(h\) according to Proposition~\ref{prp-cov_acmcp}.
+More importantly, Equation \eqref{eq-mpid} represents a specific instance of Equation \eqref{eq-acmcp_1} that we will introduce later, thereby ensuring long-run coverage for each individual forecast horizon \(h\) according to Corollary~\ref{cor-cov_acmcp}.

-The P control in MPID shows a delayed correction of the quantile estimate for a length of \(h\) periods.
-The underlying intuition is similar to that of MACP: it increases (or decreases) the \(h\)-step-ahead quantile estimate if the prediction set at time \(t\) miscovered (or covered) the corresponding realisation.
+The ``P'' control shows an \(h\)-period delay in updating the quantile estimate.
+The underlying intuition is similar to that of MACP: it increases (or decreases) the \(h\)-step-ahead quantile estimate if the prediction set at time \(t\) miscovered (or covered) the corresponding realization.
 MACP can be considered as a special case of the P control, while the P control has the ability to prevent the generation of null or infinite prediction sets after a sequence of miscoverage events.

-The I control accounts for the cumulative historical coverage errors associated with \(h\)-step-ahead prediction intervals during the update process, thereby enhancing the stability of the interval coverage.
+The ``I'' control captures cumulative historical coverage errors associated with \(h\)-step-ahead prediction intervals during updates, thereby enhancing the stability of the interval coverage.